-- We await announcements from Governor-Elect Youngkin on his transition team, his cabinet and his administration's transportation priorities. - The House of Delegates make-up (at this time) is 52 Republicans 48 Democrats with 17 new members who likely are unfamiliar with the Authority or other regional transportation entities. - The leadership of the House Transportation Committee is expected to change as well as the number of members from each caucus.
+- We await announcements from Governor-Elect Youngkin on his transition team, his cabinet and his administration's transportation priorities. - The House of Delegates make-up is 52 Republicans 48 Democrats with 17 new members who likely know little about the Authority or other regional transportation entities. - The leadership of the House Transportation Committee will change as well as the number of members from each caucus.
 There are many long serving members in both parties that hopefully will stay on the committee.